SpenceKonde/megaTinyCore/README.md

 * 5MHz Internal (1.8v~5.5v)
 * 4MHz Internal (1.8v~5.5v)
 * 1MHz Internal (1.8v~5.5v)
-* 20MHz External Clock (4.5v~5.5v)
+* 20MHz External Clock (4.5v ~ 5.5v)
-* 16MHz  External Clock (4.5v~5.5v)
+* 16MHz External Clock (4.5v ~ 5.5v)
-* 10MHz  External Clock (2.7v~5.5v)
+* 10MHz External Clock (2.7v ~ 5.5v)
-* 8MHz  External Clock (2.7v~5.5v)
+* 8MHz  External Clock (2.7v ~ 5.5v)
-* 24MHz External Clock (OVERCLOCKED)
+* 24MHz External Clock (Overclocked)
-* 28MHz External Clock (OVERCLOCKED)
+* 28MHz External Clock (Overclocked)
-* 32MHz External Clock (WAY OVERCLOCKED!!!)
+* 32MHz External Clock (Overclocked)

-See [Speed Grades](megaavr/extras/SpeedGrades.md) for more information.
+See [Speed Grades](megaavr/extras/SpeedGrades.md) for more information on the manufacturer's speed grades.
+Note that those are the voltages and clock speeds at which it is guaranteed to work, where an unexpected glitch of some description could pose a hazard to persons or property.
+Under favorable temperatures (ie, room temperature), and with higher tolerance for potential stability issues than a commercial customer, the speed grades can easily be beaten. *Initial testing in 2.1.x using the newly added support for external clock sources suggests that the speed grades are conservatively indeed.* I was able to run the parts I tested at 32MHz... at only 3V!
+However, I make no representations to the stability of operation under those conditions.
+At a minimum, I would suggest using the watchdog timer to reset it in the event that it hangs if exceeding the manufacturer specifications - and obviously, not relying on it for any sort of critical operation.

 These parts do not support using an external crystal like the classic ATtiny parts do, however the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication; Like the megaAVR 0-series, it includes clock corrections at 3V and 5V in the signature row, and megaTinyCore uses them.
-These parts also support an external **clock** (that can come from an external oscillator - available from the usual suspects, the CLKOUT from another processor,
+These parts also support an external **clock** (that can come from an external oscillator - available from the usual suspects, the CLKOUT from another processor, and so on).

 ## The hardware reset pin is shared with UPDI programming.
 The pin PA0 is the UPDI *or* reset pin depending on fuse settings (it could also be set as a GPIO pin, but we already have two very compelling uses for said pin).

-This has one very troubling consequence - if we want to program via UPDI, we must not make that pin a Reset pin, otherwise we would need to use an HV programmer to reset the chip to allow UPDI programming again.
-A convenient HV UPDI programming solution is now available, and the next release will add support for setting UPDI to Reset or GPIO
+This has one very troubling consequence - if we want to program via UPDI without an HV UPDI programmer, we must not make that pin a Reset pin, otherwise we would need to use an HV programmer to reset the chip to allow UPDI programming again.
+A convenient HV UPDI programming solution is now available, based on an extension to jtag2updi, so support for this option has been added to megaTinyCore.

-There is a solution to the lack of a hardware reset pin when you need to keep non-HV UPDI programming, however - and that is that these parts support a software reset.
+There is another solution to the lack of a hardware reset pin when you need to keep non-HV UPDI programming  - and that is that these parts support a software reset.
 Such a reset can be achieved with the simple command:
-`_PROTECTED_WRITE(RSTCTRL.SWRR,1);`

-If you were to set up a "low level" interrupt on a pin, and put that in the ISR, that pin would act as an ersatz reset pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).
+`_PROTECTED_WRITE(RSTCTRL.SWRR,1);` If you were to set up a `LOW` level interrupt on a pin, and put that in the ISR, that pin would become an "ersatz reset" pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).
+See also the section below on software resets.

 megaTinyCore supports configurations with this pin fused to act as reset, or as GPIO.
 When not using Optiboot, don't select any option other than UPDI unless you have an HV programmer!
 By default, when UPDI is set as reset, the standard boot-reset source behavior is used - it will enter the bootloader only when reset by a Software Reset, or by the Reset pin (allowing the usual DTR reset trick, but the sketch can start instantly on power-pn.
 When the pin is set as UPDI or GPIO, the optiboot bootloader used will also enter the bootloader on a power-on reset, and stay there for 8 seconds to facilitate programming (and will also enter the bootloader on a software reset.
 Work is ongoing on a design for a low-cost arduino-based solution for 12v programming.
 As I am able to validate that and integrate support, we will introduce GPIO and reset for all configurations.